praveenk999/Attendance-System_2022/README.md

-# Attendance-System_2022
+# Object Detection
-This is a machine learning project done in ai ml course
+This is object detector Project which detects an object